 For emergency cases, the Assistant Director may apply the 72 hour rule and authorise in writing the holding of a young person for up to 72 hours.

 Please indicate that an emergency 72 hour placement is required on the SCH Referral Form.
-Liaison with the NSWCU will identify the most appropriate accommodation for the young person.
+Liaison with the SWCU will identify the most appropriate accommodation for the young person.

-The Authorisation letter template below should then be completed, on the letterhead of the referring authority, and issued to the manager of the home identified with the NSWCU.
-A copy of this letter should also be forwarded to the NSWCU.
+The Authorisation letter template below should then be completed, on the letterhead of the referring authority, and issued to the manager of the home identified with the SWCU.

 Welfare referrals for Children under the age of 13

-It is possible to make a welfare placement for children under the age of 13 but this requires approval from the Secretary of State.
-For children under 13 please download and follow the DfE approval process below.
+It is possible to make a welfare placement for children under the age of 13 but this requires approval from the Secretary of State (local authorities in England) or the Welsh Ministers (local authorities in Wales).
+For children under 13 please download and follow the relevant approval process below.

 More detailed information on the process for applying maintaining and reviewing a welfare placement within a secure children’s home can be found in the Welfare Placement Guidance.